UPDATE 1-Kazakh Halyk Bank to inject $585 mln into KKB after takeover

 (Adds detail, background)

-ALMATY, June 15 Kazakhstan's Halyk Bank , said on Thursday it would inject 185 billion tenge ($585 million) into Kazkommertsbank after buying almost full control of the troubled lender.
+ALMATY, June 15 (Reuters) - Kazakhstan's Halyk Bank , said on Thursday it would inject 185 billion tenge ($585 million) into Kazkommertsbank after buying almost full control of the troubled lender.

 Halyk Bank said in a statement it would buy a 96.81 percent stake in Kazkommertsbank (KKB) for a symbolic 2 tenge ($0.006), in a deal that should be finalised before the end of the year.